Using Imperfect Surrogates for Downstream Inference: Design-based Supervised Learning for Social Science Applications of Large Language Models: Existing Approaches: Their Methodological Challenges

 \paragraph{Gold-Standard Only Estimation (GSO)} Even if the researcher wants to use a surrogate, they presumably produce gold-standard annotations for a subset of documents to evaluate accuracy.
 The simplest approach of obtaining valid statistical inference is to use only this gold-standard data, ignoring documents that only have a surrogate label.
 Regressing $Y_i$ on $X_i$ only using gold-standard data with weights $1/\pi(Q_i, W_i, X_i)$ is equivalent to solving the following moment equations,

-where the summation is taken only over documents with $R_i = 1.$ Using regular M-estimation theory, it is easy to show the estimated coefficients are consistent and their corresponding confidence intervals are valid \citep{van2000asymptotic}.
+where the summation is taken only over documents with $R_i = 1.$ Regular M-estimation theory shows that the estimated coefficients are consistent and their corresponding confidence intervals are valid \citep{van2000asymptotic}.
 The key limitation of this approach is that it ignores the surrogate labels which, while biased, can help improve efficiency.

-\paragraph{Semi-Supervised Learning (SSL)} Some researchers combine gold-standard data and LLMs-based surrogate outcomes in semi-supervised learning \citep[e.g.,][]{wang2020methods,zhang2021using}.
-While there is a wide variation in the exact implementation, we consider a most common instantiation of this strategy where researchers fit a black-box supervised machine learning model to predict $Y$ with $(Q, W, X)$ using the gold-standard data.
+\paragraph{Supervised Learning (SL)} Some researchers combine gold-standard data and LLMs-based surrogate outcomes in supervised learning \citep[e.g.,][]{wang2020methods,zhang2021using}.
+While the exact implementation varies, we consider a most common version of this strategy where researchers fit a black-box supervised machine learning model to predict $Y$ with $(Q, W, X)$ using the gold-standard data.
 Then, using the fitted supervised machine learning model, $\widehat{g}(Q_i, W_i, X_i)$, researchers predict labels for the entire documents and use the predicted label as the outcome in downstream logistic regression.
 This is equivalent to solving the moment equation,

 Researchers can combine this with sample-splitting or cross-fitting to avoid overfitting bias.
 This estimation method is consistent only when $g(Q_i, W_i, X_i)$ is correctly specified and consistent to the true conditional expectation $\E(Y \mid Q, W, X)$ in $L_2$ norm, i.e., $||\widehat{g}(Q, W, X) - \E(Y \mid Q, W, X)||_2 = o_p(1)$ as sample size $n$ goes to infinity.
 This assumption is trivial when the surrogate is binary and there are no covariates, but implausible in more general settings.
+More problematically, in general, this estimator cannot provide valid confidence intervals due to regularization bias, even when the underlying machine learning model is correctly specified \citep{cher2018double}.